Does Meditating Help Migraine?

 - I have been in a cycle for about 3 weeks now ranging from 5-10 pain levels.
 I’ve been living my good days mostly at about a 6.
 This doesn’t always bode well for concentrated thinking.

 - I had trouble chanting the phrases they provided when I didn’t fully buy into them.
 It’s all about gratitude.
 One day the mantra was something like, “if you show gratitude, good things will come to you.”
 Well, I found that very difficult to chant to myself.
 I am a person that finds gratitude in my life and as I’m radiating pain and doing everything I can to feel better, showing gratitude at that moment was not a priority.
 Feeling better was.
 It was almost insulting to me that I was being told that if I only showed gratitude things would be better.

 - Confusion.
-Migraine brain was fully set in and I heard the voice tell me to chant that I was “less.”
-I thought to myself, there is no way I’m chanting “I’m less” in a language I don’t speak.
+My migraine brain was fully set in and I heard the voice tell me to chant that I was “less.”
+I thought to myself, there is no way I’m chanting “I’m less” in a language, I don’t speak.
 I’m less than what?
 Less than who?
 Less how?
-Well I opened my eyes to read the screen and it said “bliss.”
+Well, I opened my eyes to read the screen and it said “bliss.”
 That made more sense!
 But the meditation was blown at that point.

 I’m going to try again this week.

 Once again, I missed Monday.
 Slacker!
 But I’ll try again to meditate and see how it goes.
 Everything is a process and I’ll continue my meditation journey.